 As a result, at least 50% more oil can be transported in already existing infrastructure.

-Asphaltenes are bad for refiners because they cause operational problems.
+Asphaltenes are undesirable for refiners because they cause operational problems.

-Refiners need expensive, specialized equipment to handle crudes with high asphaltenes content.
+Refiners require expensive, specialized equipment to process crudes with high asphaltenes content.

-Canadian bitumen is sold at a heavy discount to offset high processing costs.
+Canadian bitumen is sold at a steep discount to offset high processing costs.

-Once asphaltenes are removed using the SELEX-Asp process, the remaining oil can be processed in conventional refineries.
+Once asphaltenes are removed via the SELEX-Asp process, the remaining oil can be processed in conventional refineries.

-As a result, processing costs dramatically decrease and the oil can be sold at a premium.
+As a result, processing costs dramatically decrease and the remaining clean oil can be sold at a premium.

-Only select refineries in the US Midwest and Gulf Coast can handle Canadian bitumen.
+Only select refineries in the US Midwest and Gulf Coast are configured handle Canadian bitumen.

 By removing asphaltenes early in the value chain using the SELEX-Asp process, Canadian producers are no longer constrained in only exporting to refineries that have specialized equipment.

-New markets are unlocked which allows Canadian crude to better compete in the open market.
+New markets are unlocked, allowing Canadian crude to better compete globally.